dust-ai-mr/dust/README.md

 <a href="https://github.com/dust-ai-mr/dust-core">dust-core</a> - the heart and soul of Dust.
 Actor creation,
-persistence and lifecycle management along with a large collection of Actors to enable the easy creation of applications in _idiomatic_ dust.
+persistence and lifecycle management along with a large collection of Actors to enable the easy creation of applications in _idiomatic_ Dust.
 Entity Actors to support digital twinning and modeling.
 Extensive documentation
 <a href="https://github.com/dust-ai-mr/dust-core/blob/main/docs/dust-core-1.0.1.pdf">here</a>.

 <a href="https://github.com/dust-ai-mr/dust-http">dust-http</a> - Actors for creating HttpClients and interacting with